 We have a Praise band who help lead the Praise at 10.00am Worship.

-The pipe organ is used at church services, weddings and funerals – we currently have two organists but we are always looking to increase this to extend the rota.
+The pipe organ is used at church services, weddings and funerals – we currently have one organist and we are always looking to increase this to extend the rota.

 Loaves and Fishes Coffee Shop, Church Centre.